 Testing and Correction options

-Astigmatism requires a special kind of lenses to correct the difference between the two principal meridians that cause the problem.
+Astigmatism requires a special kind of lens to correct the difference between the two principal meridians that cause the problem.
 These “cylinder” lenses will have different numbering.
-You will get your “traditional” part of prescription- the diopter- for example -2, and you would get the cylinder part, that will describe the additional diopter required to correct the more curved principal meridian -1.
+You will get your “traditional” part of the prescription- the diopter- for example, -2, and you would get the cylinder part, that will describe the additional diopter required to correct the more curved principal meridian -1.
 The third part will show the location of the flatter meridian, on a 180-degree scale.
-So, for example, you could get a -2.5, -1.0, 90 prescription.
-Gas permeable contact lenses (GP) and hybrid may or may not require all three numbers, depending n the type of your astigmatism and its intensity.
+So, for example, you could get a -2.5, -1.0, 90 prescriptions.
+Gas permeable contact lenses (GP) and hybrids may or may not require all three numbers, depending n the type of your astigmatism and its intensity.
 But, for most people, soft toric contact lenses will be the best option.